osrf-migration/srcsim-wiki/finals.md

     * Teams may choose to skip checkpoints (and lose points).
 At any time, you may skip to a checkpoint of a specific task using the service above.
 It's not possible to go back to an earlier checkpoint.

+    * It's possible to restart the current checkpoint by calling this service with its number.

 1. Listen to task updates: